-Consider the following 2018 commercial real estate marketing trends as they should show positive returns for your company.
+Consider the following multifamily marketing trends as they should show positive returns for your company.

-It’s a game-changing year for CRE marketing, especially in terms of how to reach prospective buyers in your area.
-Up until now, the marketing landscape has remained more or less the same, with social media claiming the throne in every corner of influence.
+It’s a game-changing year for multifamily marketing, especially regarding how to reach prospective buyers in your area.
+Until now, the marketing landscape has remained more or less the same, with social media claiming the throne in every corner of influence.
 However, we are now seeing increasingly fast-paced developments in the form of new and updated features such as live streaming and instant messaging.

-The way it functions within Facebook has made live streaming a growing trend, besides the capability to engage in real-time with clients, is the way it functions within Facebook.
-Recently, Facebook made an update to their news feed algorithm that would prioritize updates from friends and family rather than pages that the individual likes or follows.
+The way it functions within Facebook has made live streaming a growing trend, besides the capability to engage in real-time with clients.
+Facebook allows you to prioritize updates from friends and family rather than pages you like or follow.

-What does this mean for commercial real estate marketing?
-Put simply, it means that content will have to be creative and engaging in order to gain more activity online.
+What does this mean for multifamily marketing?
+Put simply, it means that content will have to be creative and engaging to gain more activity online.
 The update ranks content that receives the most activity and shares it closer to the top of the feed.
-A marketing team with experience in social media content will optimize results.
-And since live video is currently the most preferred type of content among Facebook users, it is an area that marketers will naturally place additional creative efforts towards.
+A multifamily marketing team with experience in social media content will optimize results.
+And since live video is currently the most preferred type of content among Facebook users, it is an area in which marketers will naturally place additional creative efforts.

-Live features in social media contain so many great marketing opportunities, including the capability to broadcast a live house tour or announce real-time property events for clients or prospects.
-And the live features allow for specific market targeting across multiple platforms such as Instagram and Snapchat.
+Social media features contain many great multifamily marketing opportunities, including the capability to broadcast a live house tour or announce real-time property events for clients or prospects.
+And the live features allow for specific market targeting across multiple platforms, such as Instagram and Snapchat.

 Connectivity is another great advantage of social media.
-The simple ease of using functions such as direct messaging makes it easier than ever to engage with your audience.
-However, the conundrum that property managers now face is how to respond fast enough and accurately to prospective buyers.
+The simple ease of using direct messaging functions makes it easier to engage with your audience.
+However, the conundrum that property managers now face is how to respond quickly and accurately to prospective buyers.

 Cue marketing automation bots, also known as chatbots.

-Today’s consumers want to engage with a company when and where it’s most convenient for them.
-For real estate, this could mean losing possible leads if we are not able to respond to needs instantly.
+Today’s consumers want to engage with a company when and where it’s most convenient.
+For real estate, this could mean losing possible leads if we cannot respond to needs instantly.
 Chatbots seem to have cracked the code, quite literally, on instant communication.
-According to Botpress, a chatbot is defined as “any software that performs an automated task … the most intuitive definition is that a bot is a software that can have a conversation with a human.”
+According to Botpress, a chatbot is “any software that performs an automated task … the most intuitive definition is that a bot is a software that can have a conversation with a human.”

-In addition to being programmed to have realistic, human-like conversations with prospective clients, chatbots are also able to gather specific information relevant to the seller or the marketer.
+In addition to being programmed to have realistic, human-like conversations with prospective clients, chatbots can also gather specific information relevant to the seller or the marketer.

-Social media features such as live streaming and instant messaging are powerful tools that benefit both seller and buyer.
-They are CRE marketing trends that are growing rapidly, and their influences within the industry are on the rise.
+Social media features such as live streaming and instant messaging are powerful tools that benefit both sellers and buyers.
+Multifamily marketing trends are growing rapidly, and their influences within the industry are on the rise.

-Drones are a defining piece of technology for commercial real estate.
-Just a few years ago, it was conventional to hire a professional photographer for aerial shots of a property was conventional.
-With drones, on the other hand, you can capture stunning images and breathtaking videos of their property with camera-equipped drones, all while cutting back on costs.
+Drones are a defining piece of technology for multifamily and commercial real estate.
+Several years ago, hiring a professional photographer for aerial shots of a property was conventional.
+With drones, on the other hand, you can capture stunning images and breathtaking videos of your property with camera-equipped drones, all while cutting back on costs.

 Drones can depict a great layout of the entire property, especially when recording video.
-For larger areas, the unique benefit that drones provide is navigation beyond the property and into the surrounding area.
-They are able to capture incredible bodies of water, beautiful landscape, and nearby neighborhoods.
+For larger areas, drones’ unique benefit is navigation beyond the property and into the surrounding area.
+They can capture incredible bodies of water, beautiful landscapes, and nearby neighborhoods.
 This particular feature can be optimized if paired creatively with live streaming.

-Drones also allow high-rise offices to capture images of the entire building along with attractive neighboring hotspots.
-Drones are one trend guaranteed to set your marketing apart from competitors, and will surely spread within the CRE industry.
+Drones also allow high-rise apartment complexes to capture images of the entire building and attractive neighboring hotspots.
+Drones are one trend guaranteed to set your multifamily marketing apart from competitors and will surely spread within the industry.

-Though we have seen impressive and usable trends for commercial real estate marketing, virtual and augmented reality takes the prize.
+Though we have seen impressive and usable trends for multifamily marketing, virtual and augmented reality takes the prize.

 Virtual reality opens new doors for prospective clients quite literally as it provides a behind-the-scenes look, or rather, a digital tour of a property.
-As the real estate industry moves forward rapidly embracing new technologies, virtual will undoubtedly make it into many marketing plans.
-Companies, we can expect, will begin to design 3D models through the power of virtual reality.
-And prospects will be able to walk a unit and experience property amenities firsthand without being onsite.
+As the real estate industry moves forward rapidly embracing new technologies, virtual has already made it into many multifamily marketing plans.
+Companies now design 3D models through the power of virtual reality.
+And prospects can walk a unit and experience property amenities firsthand without being onsite.
 This trend took a significant leap at the start of the pandemic when many properties had to shift to a virtual-only touring model.
 Today, virtual tours are offered at many properties in addition to in-person tours, offering prospects even more opportunities to sign a lease from the comfort of their couch.

-Through augmented reality, marketers and realtors are bringing blueprints to life.
-With the aid of smartphone and tablet cameras, AR technology can render a 3D image of a building from a blueprint or a layout that is completely interactive.
+Through augmented reality, marketers and realtors are also bringing blueprints to life.
+With the aid of smartphone and tablet cameras, AR technology can render a 3D image of a building from a blueprint or a completely interactive layout.
 This tool will prove useful in all stages of development by allowing clients to visualize the entire project.

-Augmented and VR technologies, along with drones and social media, make the customer experience more convenient and engaging.
-By considering these emerging trends, your customers will be brought smoothly through the sales funnel and to that final decision.
+Augmented and VR technologies, drones, and social media make the customer experience more convenient and engaging.
+By considering these trends, your renters will be brought smoothly through the sales funnel and to that final decision.